Your Wi-Fi Problem Might Be a Network Design Problem

 Teams dealing with unreliable wireless, guest networks, and expanding offices

-The access point gets blamed because it has a blinking light.
-The architecture may be the real suspect.
+The access point always gets the blame because it has a blinking light you can point at.
+But the underlying network architecture is usually the real suspect.

 Symptom vs system